Custom Paintings

 height: 1

-Then you simply put the Texture of your painting inside Nexo's ResourcePack where your asset_id points to.
+Then you simply put the Texture of your painting inside Nexo's ResourcePack where your asset\_id points to.\

-All Painting-Textures are in assets/NAMESPACE/textures/painting/PATH
+All Painting-Textures are in `assets/NAMESPACE/textures/painting/PATH`\

-The config-format is as with everything else NAMESPACE:PATH
+The config-format is as with everything else `NAMESPACE:PATH`

-For our above example it means we must put the texture inside assets/nexo/textures/painting/custom_painting.png
+For our above example it means we must put the texture inside `assets/nexo/textures/painting/custom_painting.png`

-Animated Paintings
+### Animated Paintings

-You can also make animated paintings using an MCMETA-file.
-The width & height properties are the pixel-size of each frame in your PNG.
-Below is a basic example, Minecraft Wiki has a more in-depth explanation.
+The width & height properties are the pixel-size of each frame in your PNG.\

 {